mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/browser-sync.md

 - Start a server from a specific directory `browser-sync start --server {{path/to/directory}} --files {{path/to/directory}}`

-- Start a server from local directory, watching all css files in some directory `browser-sync start --server --files '{{path/to/directory/*.css}}'`
+- Start a server from local directory, watching all CSS files in a directory `browser-sync start --server --files '{{path/to/directory/*.css}}'`

 - Create configuration file